nylas/inbox-zero/README.md

 #### Starting your app

-Finally, run `npm run local` and navigate to [http://localhost:3000](http://localhost:3000) or visit your glitch app.
+Finally, run `npm run local` and navigate to [http://localhost:3000](http://localhost:3000).
+Or if you are using glitch visit your live Glitch app.
 You should now see Inbox Zero!

 #### Production build